t9nzin/memory/README.md

-# Custom Memory Allocator
+# memory

-A custom implementation of malloc, calloc, realloc, and free in C.

-## Overview

-This project implements a memory allocator from scratch using `sbrk` for small allocations and `mmap` for large allocations.
+A memory allocator written from scratch using `sbrk` for small allocations and `mmap` for large allocations.
 It includes optimizations like block splitting to reduce fragmentation and coalescing to merge adjacent free blocks.
 Please note that this allocator is **not thread-safe**.
 Concurrent calls to malloc/free/realloc will cause undefined behavior.
 I've also written a blog post (~20 minute read) explaining step by step the process behind writing this memory allocator project, if that's of interest, you can read it [here!](https://medium.com/@tenzinmigmar/malloc-from-scratch-dbc1bc23dfde)

 ## Building